Optimizing Distributed Training¶

 resources: slots_per_trial: N

-where N is the total number of GPUs on an agent machine.
-In this configuration, trials will train using all the resources on a single machine.
+where N is any number less than or equal to the number of GPUs on an agent machine.
+In this configuration, trials will train using some or all the resources on a single machine.

 Multi-machine parallelism offers the ability to further parallelize training across more GPUs.
 For multi-machine training, in the experiment configuration, add: